Basic Loaf

 Day 1: Mixing & Proofing

-- Combine Ingredients (Morning): In a large bowl, combine your 75-100g active starter, 180g lukewarm water, 280g strong bread flour, and 5g salt.
+1. Combine Ingredients (Morning): In a large bowl, combine your 75-100g active starter, 180g lukewarm water, 280g strong bread flour, and 5g salt.
 Use your hands or a sturdy spoon to mix everything roughly until no dry flour remains.
 It will look like a shaggy, messy ball – that's perfect!
 Cover the bowl (with cling film, a shower cap, or a plate).

-Optional: Stretch & Folds: If you're around and fancy it, you can perform 2-4 sets of stretch and folds during the first 3-4 hours of this fermentation.
+Optional: Stretch & Folds: If you're around and fancy it, you can perform 2-4 sets of stretch and folds during the first 3-4 hours of fermentation.
 To do this: with wet hands, reach under one side of the dough, gently stretch it upwards, and fold it over the top.
 Rotate the bowl 90 degrees and repeat 3 more times (total 4 stretches/folds per set).
 Wait 45-60 minutes between sets.
-This builds strength but is *optional* for this simple recipe.
+This builds strength but is *optional* for this recipe.
 [Link to Techniques page later].

-- Prepare Banneton & Final Proof Prep: Generously dust your banneton (or a medium bowl lined with a clean, non-fluffy tea towel) with *rice flour*.
+5. Prepare Banneton & Final Proof Prep: Generously dust your banneton (or a medium bowl lined with a clean, non-fluffy tea towel) with rice flour.
 Rice flour is key as it doesn't absorb moisture like regular flour, preventing sticking.
 Gently place the shaped dough into the banneton, seam-side facing UP.

-- Counter Proof: Cover the banneton (a plastic bag or shower cap works well).
-Leave it on your worktop at room temperature for 2-3 hours.
+6. Counter Proof: Cover the banneton (a plastic bag or shower cap works well).
+Leave it on your worktop at room temperature for 1-2 hours.
 It might puff up slightly more.

 Day 2: Baking

-- Prepare Dough for Baking: *Just before* you bake, take the banneton out of the fridge.
+2. Prepare Dough for Baking: Just before you bake, take the banneton out of the fridge.
 Place a piece of baking parchment paper over the top of the banneton, then quickly and carefully flip the whole thing over so the dough releases onto the parchment paper.
 Lift off the banneton/bowl.

-- Bake (Lid On): Carefully take the *very hot* Dutch oven out of the oven.
+4. Bake (Lid On): Carefully take the *very hot* Dutch oven out of the oven.
 Remove the lid.
 Using the parchment paper as a sling, carefully lower your scored dough into the hot Dutch oven.
 Put the lid back on immediately.
 Place the Dutch oven back into the main oven.
 Bake for **25 minutes**.

-- Bake (Lid Off): After 25 minutes, carefully remove the Dutch oven lid (be cautious of steam!).
+5. Bake (Lid Off): After 25 minutes, carefully remove the Dutch oven lid (be cautious of steam!).
 Reduce the oven temperature to 220°C (430°F).
 Continue baking with the lid *off* for another **20 minutes**, or until the crust is a deep golden brown colour and feels firm.